-"In any case," Harry continued, when Voldemort did not deem it worth a reply, "we're not here because of me.
+When Voldemort did not reply, Harry gestured towards it.
+"In any case," he said, "we're not here because of me.
 Aren't you going to have a look?"

-The Dark Lord raised his narrow chin, watching Harry curiously.
+The Dark Lord raised his narrow chin and observed Harry intently.

 "No," he said then, his voice like an ice.